Skip to main content

 Getting help for depression can be hard.
 Make things easier by asking those you trust for advice on finding a good therapist.
 You already have a network of people you trust – friends, family, co-workers, lawyers, dentists, and other professionals.

 Don't feel pressured to go into detail on why you want to speak to a psychotherapist.
-It's enough to say something like: "I'm going through some stuff right now, can you recommend/suggest me a therapist who can help me?"
+It's enough to say something like: "I'm going through some stuff right now, can you recommend/suggest a therapist who can help me?"

 2. Explore different forms of psychological treatment